Ron Grey

 Major General Ronald Alwyn Grey, AO, DSO (2 July 1930 – 20 January 2022) was a senior Australian Army officer who served as Commissioner of the Australian Federal Police (1983–88).

 Military career

-Grey served in the Australian Army from 1950 to 1983, attaining the rank of major general in 1978.
+Grey attended the Royal Military College, Duntroon, from 1948 to 1951 and served in the Australian Army until 1983, attaining the rank of major general in 1978.
 During his career he served in Borneo, Korea, and Vietnam.

 Grey was Mentioned in Despatches in recognition of gallant and distinguished conduct in the Borneo Territories during the period 24 December 1965 to 23 June 1966.

 He was awarded the Distinguished Service Order in 1971 for his role as the Commanding Officer of 7th Battalion, Royal Australian Regiment in Vietnam, and was also awarded the Vietnam Cross of Gallantry with Palm.

 He served as Chief of Operations – Army, and as General Officer Commanding Field Force Command in the early 1980s.
 For his service in these positions, Grey was appointed an Officer of the Order of Australia.